BSC1014/18_UNC_Challenge/README.md

 ## Overview:
 ***

-- The goal of this project was to use various tool sets to make a recoendation of what tool should be used to predict credit risk on behalf of the firm.
+- The goal of this project was to use various tool sets to make a recommendation of what tool should be used to predict credit risk on behalf of the firm.

   - First we used Resampling Models such as  imbalanced-learn and scikit-learn to predict credit risk.

   - Second we used SMOTEEN algorithm to predict credit risk.

-  - Lastly, we used Ensemble Classifers to predcit credit risk.
+  - Lastly, we used Ensemble Classifiers to predict credit risk.

 ***
 ## Results:
 ***
 Further examples can be found in code present in this database.
-To exempify the results I will display accuracy and f1 score below as I think they can offer the mose in terms of deciding which tool should be used in the firm:
+To exemplify the results I will display accuracy and f1 score below as I think they can offer the most in terms of deciding which tool should be used in the firm:

 Accuracy: